 Getting In: Admission to these and many other museums is included with the Go San Diego® Card.

-Board the USS Midway Museum
+Explore the USS Midway Aircraft Carrier Museum

 Another top historical attraction in San Diego is the USS Midway Museum — in fact, it’s one of the most popular attractions in the entire city and in the entire United States!